This annual list of the best children’s after-school enrichment program franchises was revised and updated on June 15

 Founded by David Graham in 2016 and franchising since then, the number of locations has shot up to the current total of 124 (up from the previously reported total of 122), of which five are company-owned and all of which are located in the US.

 13. Young Rembrandts

 Young Rembrandts offers art programming in the form of preschool drawing for kids 3.5-5 years old, elementary drawing for kids 6-12, elementary cartooning for kids 6-12, and summer drawing for kids 3.5-12.
 The programs can be brought into daycare centers, parks, and after-school programs for weekly sessions so kids and parents can experience how involvement in the arts leads to academic success.
 Kids develop spatial reasoning and fine motor skills, order and sequencing abilities, visualization, and self-discipline along with fundamental art skills.

 Founded by preschool worker Bette Fetter in 1988 and franchising since 1997, the number of locations has fallen in recent years from 105 in 2017 to the current total of 65 (down from the previously reported total of 89), of which none are company-owned and 10 of which are located outside the US.

 Founded by Hansel Lynn and Wayne Teng in Silicon Valley in 2014 and franchising since 2015, there are now 51 locations (up from the previously reported total of 47), of which three are company-owned and all are located in the US.

-Founded by Moni Singh in 2011 and franchising since 2014, the number of locations has exploded in the last year from only 12 in 2017 to the current total of 50 (up from the previously reported total of 42), of which 10 are company-owned and 22 are located outside the US.
+Founded by Moni Singh in 2011 and franchising since 2014, the number of locations has exploded in the last few years from only 12 in 2017 to the current total of 50 (up from the previously reported total of 42), of which 10 are company-owned and 22 are located outside the US.